 In addition, there is a reptile centre on-site with a huge range of snakes and lizards that can be visited.
 To me, Garden Route Game Lodge really provided the iconic South African safari experience, and I can’t wait to go back again!

 I have been visiting Kwa Maritane for over 30 years and it is my go-to game lodge when I am in South Africa.
 Although in 2009 Kwa Maritane suffered a devastating fire that destroyed large parts of the resort it has since been rebuilt and remains a wonderful place to relax and unwind.

 With all 5 of the big five in residence taking a game drive from Kwa Maritane is always a thrilling experience.
-I have seen leopard, cheetah, buffalo, lion, elephant and rhino in the park as well as the numerous zebra, giraffe, wilderbeest, hippo and buck.
+I have seen leopards, cheetahs, buffalo, lions, elephants and rhinos in the park as well as the numerous zebra, giraffe, wildebeest, hippo and buck.

 If you fancy a break from the animals why not pop next door to Sun City on the free shuttle?
-I highly recommend afternoon tea in the Lost Palace Hotel.
+I highly recommend afternoon tea at the Lost Palace Hotel.

 Read more – What to pack for your South African safari